-In 2002, the co-founders of the Georgia-based Terrapin Beer Company™, John Cochran and Spike Buckowski, started their business with the concept of brewing up a new kind of beer.
+In 2002, the co-founders of the Athens, Georgia based Terrapin Beer Company, John Cochran and Spike Buckowski, started their business with the concept of brewing up a new kind of beer.
 The plan worked.
 Six months later, after the debut of Terrapin Rye Pale Ale, they were awarded the American Pale Ale Gold Medal at the Great American Beer Festival.

-With this increased consumer demand come new challenges for quality brewers.
+With this increased consumer demand comes new challenges to quality brewers.

 With several different varieties being brewed year round, Buckowski says it’s important to make sure the filtration process is closely monitored on a daily basis.

 Filtration is a key element in ensuring that all of the Terrapin beers are visually appealing and free of haze-producing proteins, tannins and yeast.
-Filtration is also critical for optimising a beer’s shelf stability.
+Filtration is also critical to optimize a beer’s shelf stability.
 “A stable product will last longer while it sits on the shelf,” notes Buckowski.
-“All beer has a life span, but if you put out a clean, stable product, it will have an increased shelf life and stay fresher for longer".
+“All beer has a life span, but if you put out a clean, stable product, it will have increased shelf life and stay fresher longer".

-Cochran and Buckowski quickly recognised that Eaton’s BECOPAD depth filter sheets would help improve their beer and make it more visually appealing.
+Cochran and Buckowski quickly recognized the benefits that Eaton’s BECOPAD depth filter sheets would help improve their beer and make it more visually appealing.

-Eaton’s BECOPAD depth filter sheet are free from diatomaceous earth-free (DE-free), mineral-free filter pad that is used for a wide range of applications, including coarse, fine and sterile filtration.
-In a special process, high-purity cellulose is cross-linked to form a unique structure that requires no inorganic ingredients.
+Eaton’s BECOPAD depth filter sheet is a diatomaceous earth (D.E.) free, mineral-free filter pad that is used for a wide range of applications, including coarse, fine and sterile filtration.
+In a special process, high-purity cellulose is crosslinked to form a unique structure that requires no inorganic ingredients.

-BECOPAD depth filter sheets are characterised by maximum purity and are biodegradable, with virtually no ash content.
-They are ideal for backwashing applications and also make it possible to attain the highest standards of microbiological safety whilst fully maintaining the valuable flavour and colour characteristics of the substance being filtered.
+BECOPAD depth filter sheets are characterized by maximum purity and are biodegradable, with virtually no ash content.
+They are ideal for backwashing applications and also make it possible to combine the highest standards of microbiological safety while fully maintaining the valuable flavor and color characteristics of the substance being filtered.

 “Not only do we want our beer to look great, but we also want a stable product on the shelf,” notes Buckowski.
-“Once we got our hands on the BECOPAD sheets, we knew we had the best product on the market.
+“Once we got our hands on the BECOPAD sheets, we knew we had the best solution on the market.
 Over the years, we’ve also identified several additional benefits from using the Eaton filters.”
-His favourites?
-Ease-of-use, easy clean-up, reduced product loss and increased through-put are at the top of the list.
+His favorites?
+Ease-of-use, easy cleanup, reduced product loss and increased through-put are at the top of the list.

-AFTEK, Applied Filtration Technology, Inc. conducted extensive tests in collaboration with Terrapin to find the correct BECOPAD for optimising the filtration process.
-As a result, the filtration time per batch and the filter pad usage were reduced significantly, resulting in an overall reduction in the cost of filtration.
+AFTEK, Applied Filtration Technology, Inc. in collaboration with Terrapin, did extensive testing to find the correct BECOPAD that optimized their filtration process.
+As a result, filtration time per batch and the filter pad usage were reduced significantly resulting in an overall reduction in the cost of filtration.

 Consequently, beer isn’t the only thing flowing smoothly these days at the Terrapin Beer Company.
-Financial savings mean that increased profits for the brewery are flowing just as smoothly.
+Financial saving and increased profits for the brewery are flowing just as smoothly.

-With 95 full-time and part-time employees, this award-winning company is now operating out of a 40,000 square foot facility and new brew house, taking full advantage of the space to brew novel, innovative and exciting beers.
-The company’s current year-round line-up includes Rye Pale Ale, Golden Ale and RecreationAle with two additional varieties, HI-5 IPA and Hopsecutioner® beer, distributed solely in their home state of Georgia.
+With 95 full-time and part-time employees, this award-winning company is now operating out of Terrapin’s 40,000 square foot facilities and new brew house, taking full advantage of the space to brew new, innovative and exciting beers.
+The company’s current year-round lineup includes Rye Pale Ale, Golden Ale and RecreationAle with two additional varieties, HI-5 IPA and Hopsecutioner beer, distributed solely in their home state of Georgia.

-“We are a very happy end user,” concludes Buckowski.
-“Short of something spectacular coming along in the future, I can’t see us moving away from using BECOPAD filter sheets".
+“We are a very happy enduser,” concludes Buckowski.
+“Short of seeing something spectacular coming along in the future, I can’t see us moving away from using BECOPAD filter sheets".